mikeygough/my-ACS1710-Web-Architecture/README.md

 **To pass this course, you must**:

-- Earn an average score of 2 on the [Course Learning Outcomes Rubric](https://make.sc/web1.1-rubric).
+- Earn an average score of 2 on each of the assignment rubrics.
 Each section's score will be determined by your performance on that week's assignment.
 The last section's score will be determined by your adherence to deadlines, class participation, & completion of the readings.
 - Pass the 3 quizzes by earning an average score of >70%.
 - Abide by the Attendance Policy.